sheldonresearch/ProG/README.md

 - ``no_meta_demo.py``
 - ``meta_demo.py``

-## Compare this new implementation
+### Compare this new implementation with the raw code

 ```
 Multi-class node classification (100-shots)